Youssef-Bahy-Youssef/ImageProcessingProject/README.md

 ## Overview

-This project implements a simple image compression algorithm using 2D Discrete Cosine Transform (DCT).
-The algorithm reads an input image, processes each of its color components (red, green, and blue) in blocks of 8 × 8 pixels, and converts each block into the frequency domain using 2D DCT.
-The algorithm then retains only a few coefficients while discarding the rest, thus achieving compression.
-Finally, it decompresses the image by applying the inverse 2D DCT to the retained coefficients and measures the quality of the decompressed image using Peak Signal-to-Noise Ratio (PSNR).
+The primary goal of this project is to develop an image compression system using the ** Discrete Cosine Transform (DCT) ** technique applied to 8x8 pixel blocks in a two-dimensional space.
+Upon compression, the system aims to efficiently reconstruct the image using the Inverse DCT method for each block.
+By employing this approach, the project endeavors to reduce the size of digital images while preserving their visual integrity, facilitating tasks such as storage optimization and transmission efficiency.
 ## Features

 - Read an input image file.